-I don’t believe in prophecies, but in my lifetime I feel we will have to see the India-China power struggle taking shape of the Great Asian War.
+I don’t believe in prophecies, but in my lifetime I think we will have to bear with the India-China power struggle moulding into the Great Asian War.
 Current times suggests that a cold war situation is already developing where China is kind of surrounding India by all means possible and India is scrambling to keep the national morale high and just managing to not give up so easily.
 This blog is about what is happening and what can go wrong!

 The Great Chinese Boom

 The Chinese economy and scientific prowess grew exponentially from the 1980s which is where India stands in 2020s.
 The communist regime despite being termed dictatorial by many took all the correct actions possible for their growth which is visible on any scale of choice.
 Be it economic, scientific research papers, innovations, no of companies, human development, poverty scales, currency in circulation, among others, one can name the barometer and will witness the great Chinese boom.